CZ-Tech/ftc-az-docs/README.md

 ## Recommendations and improvements

-If you have any suggestions for our document or find a bug, PLEASE feel free to open an issue on Github.
+If you have any suggestions for our document or find a bug, PLEASE give us an issue on Github.
 Thank you!